donaldRwilliams/BGGM/README.md

 Prediction
 ----------

 The following is based on the correspondence between the elements of the precision matrix and multiple regression.
 In the context of GGMs, using regression to select edges is referred to as “neighborhood” selection.
 On the other hand, the method described in Williams (2018) works directly with either the posterior distribution for the precision matrix or the maximum a posteriori estimates.
-These are then converted to their respective regression counterparts.
+These are then converted to the corresponding regression coefficients and residual variances.
 It follows that **BGGM** can also be used for the purpose of multiple regression–i.e.,

 ``` r
 # p = 10